kingrc15/torchmimic/README.md

 Each of the benchmarks can be found in `torchmimic.benchmarks`:

 ```
-from torchmimic.benchmarks import DecompensationDataset
+from torchmimic.benchmarks import DecompensationBenchmark
-from torchmimic.benchmarks import IHMDataset
+from torchmimic.benchmarks import IHMBenchmark
-from torchmimic.benchmarks import LOSDataset
+from torchmimic.benchmarks import LOSBenchmark
-from torchmimic.benchmarks import PhenotypingDataset
+from torchmimic.benchmarks import PhenotypingBenchmark
-from torchmimic.benchmarks import MultitaaskDataset
+from torchmimic.benchmarks import MultitaskBenchmark
 ```

 At a minimum, the benchmark need a model to be trained.
 You can create the model from one of our existing ones or you can create your own.